 Overview:

 All School Presidents were sent an email about the Disability Student Survey.
-It’s based on some policy decisions by both DSN and the Disability services.
-We want the survey to reach more people and we’ll only be able to share data with the different schools if we get enough data.
+We want the survey to reach more people and we’ll only be able to share data with the different schools if we collect enough responses.

 Second Agenda Item: Advising Students (Shona)